 According to studies in Edinburgh and Aberdeen Universities, air pollution can lead to babies being born with shorter bodies and smaller heads.
 It was found that high exposure to toxic fumes during pregnancy can be nearly as harmful as smoking.

 The findings are particularly worrying because the study – the largest of its kind so far conducted – only examined pollution in northern Scotland, where air quality is relatively good compared to more congested areas.
-These finding come just weeks after another study at Edinburgh University showed that nano-sized particles found in traffic fumes can damage the immune system’s ability to kill viruses and bacteria.
-These emissions can aggravate lung conditions and thought to increase risk of dementia.
+These findings come just weeks after another study at Edinburgh University showed that nano-sized particles found in traffic fumes can damage the immune system’s ability to kill viruses and bacteria.
+These emissions can aggravate lung conditions and thought to increase the risk of dementia.

 Dr Tom Clemens, who led the latest study, has called on the World Health Organisation (WHO) and the EU to urgently review their definition of “acceptable” emissions levels amid concern they are still too high.
 He added: “Our findings suggest that there may not be a truly ‘safe’ level of exposure during pregnancy.